Please send me information about this trip

 Day 2: Machu Picchu - Cusco

 After an early breakfast, we will take the shuttle bus up to Machu Picchu to enjoy the magic of the morning light and a private, guided tour.
-After your guided tour, you are free to re-enter the ruins and explore on your own.
-By mid-day we return to Aguas Calientes by bus, then on to Ollantaytambo by train & Cusco by private vehicle.
+After your guided tour, you return to Aguas Calientes by bus, then on to Ollantaytambo by train where our driver will be waiting.
+Continue to Cusco by private vehicle.
 With advance notice, we can make arrangements for you to spend one more day in Aguas Calientes and defer your return to Cusco at no extra cost (unless you want us to book the hotel.)

 Frequently Asked Questions

 Will I get altitude sickness?
 It's common for most people coming from sea level to experience at least mild symptoms of altitude sickness when they arrive in Cusco, which is 11,000 ft/3430 m above sea level.
 Age is not a factor for the severity of symptoms one can experience.
 But fitness can be.
 Symptoms vary from person to person, but can include:

 - -OTC pain reliever - bring your own favorite remedy for pain relief